NeerAeron/meeting-planner/README.md

 npx ts-node src/bot.ts          # start the bot
 ```

 To get the env values: create an application at [discord.com/developers/applications](https://discord.com/developers/applications), copy the **Application ID** from *General Information* and a fresh token from *Bot → Reset Token*.
-On *Installation*, enable **User Install** so the command works in any DM or group chat.
-Share the install link from that same page with yourself and friends.
+On *Installation*, enable both **User Install** and **Guild Install** (scope: `applications.commands` — no `bot` scope needed, since interactions carry their own auth).
+The generated install link covers both modes: install to your account and `/meet` follows you into any DM, group, or server; install to a server and everyone there gets it without installing anything themselves.

 Optional — add to `package.json` for nicer scripts: